life-itself/web3/notes/ftx.md

 # Notes

+- Good summaries:
+  - https://thezvi.wordpress.com/2022/11/17/sadly-ftx/ - has a good list of links to other articles
+  - https://milkyeggs.com/?p=175 - this is top of that list

 ## FTX Investors

 Source from a post on twitter on November 12 2022.
 Looks like it is an extract from FactSet.